ShashankSubramanian/GLIA/scripts/README.md

     - The script runs a grid continuation scheme and saves each mesh resolution results in output_dir/inversion/nx{mesh_size}/obs-1.0/.
 All final resolution results are in output_dir/inversion/nx256/obs-1.0/.
     - See the solver_log.txt at any resolution to track the progress of inversion and important metrics, parameters, and errors.
 Alternatively, the job script log file can be tracked for a high-level progress status.
     - The other important outputs are c0_rec.nii.gz and c1_rec.nii.gz which show the reconstructed tumor IC and final tumor concentration.
 All reconstructed parameter values and errors are in reconstruction_info.dat (and in the solver_log.txt additionally).
 See the inverse solver [paper](https://arxiv.org/abs/1907.06564) for all notations, models, inversion algorithms etc.
+    - See [README-OUT-TIL.md](../doc/README-OUT-TIL.md) for full description of outputs
 3. inverse_ensemble.py
   * Input data:
     - This script is run after inverse_til.py to reconstruct mass effect deformations with a more complex model.